thetaofather/mobnet/README.md

 ### For Bosses
 - You must post real target alpha — you’re a real participant
-- Your target alpha gets a slight payout weight advantage (`ω_b`)
+- You earn TAO from your target alpha being sold **plus** kickback
 - Higher skin ratio reduces Street Tax and improves wash floor
 - Kickback scales with hit quality and improves with skin

 ### For Mobsters
-- TAO payout is transparent
+- TAO payout is transparent and strict pro-rata by target alpha
 - Envelopes (MOB-α) reward hit participation
 - Rep increases envelope weight over time